Taking A Stand in Your Business

 How do you promote diversity and allow Blacks within your organization to be seen?
 This includes being sure to actively provide depictions in artwork and other items within your work setting.
 For example, one of our waiting room magazines is Essence.
 Within workplace settings, provide ways for Black men and women to take up space and to be visible.
 It’s also helpful to consider the additional challenges faced by those with intersectional identities, such as Black transgender women.
 They are a group that faces significant violence, discrimination, and many kinds of disparities.

 Bring It Home

-As we continue to witness the nationwide trauma unfolding, I encourage She Owns It readers to be kind, be sensitive, be compassionate, and be part of the solution.
-Please use your anger and grief to work for systemic change, and dismantling institutional racism and inequality in our communities.
+As we continue to witness the nationwide trauma unfolding, I encourage She Owns It readers to be kind, sensitive, compassionate, and part of the solution.
+Please use your anger and grief to work for systemic change, and dismantle institutional racism and inequality in our communities.